 Some clients may wish to achieve a combination of these goals.

 Clients aiming to grow their wealth are generally willing to accept a higher level of risk for a potentially higher expected level of return.
-Standard Life Wealth offers a range of investment options for these clients, from volatility managed, target return portfolios to more conventional investments in equities, bonds and property.
+Aberdeen Standard Capital offers a range of investment options for these clients, from volatility managed, target return portfolios to more conventional investments in equities, bonds and property.

 For some clients, the priority is to maintain the value of their existing wealth over other options such as growth.
 They may therefore prefer to avoid short-term fluctuations in the value of their portfolio.
 In this case, a highly diversified, volatility-managed portfolio may be suitable for these clients.